 In the preface of Francois Truffaut’s interview book with Alfred Hitchcock, he points out the following.”To those who question whether clarity is all that important, I can only say that it is the most important quality in the making of a film.
 Here is a typical example: “At this point, Balachov, understanding that he had been cheated by Canadine, went to see Benson, proposing that they contact Tolmachef and share the loot between them.”
 In hundreds of films, this dialogue, or a variant thereof, has left you bewildered or, worse, indifferent to the proceedings on the screen.
 Since Hitchcock chooses to express everything by purely visual means, he has no use whatever for Messrs.
 Balachov, Canadine, Benson, and Tolmachef.”

-That might be a slightly idealized view on Hitchcock, but when it comes to scripts that leave the viewer baffled and above all, indifferent, the observation is spot on.
+That might be a slightly idealized view of Hitchcock, but when it comes to scripts that leave the viewer baffled and, above all, indifferent, the observation is spot on.
 When it comes to Tenet, Nolan seems to think that the mechanics of the plot, as well as the concepts of the film, has to be talked about ad nauseam.
-Ironically, critics and other viewers have still expressed that they didn’t understand what was going on, or how the time inversion worked.
+Ironically, critics and other viewers have still expressed that they didn’t understand what was going on or how the time inversion worked.
 Others have testified of boredom and indifference.
 It’s easy to understand why when the dialogue seems to go back and forth in an endless loop. (pun might be intended.)

 Time passing in Malmkrog

 Malmkrog (2020) by Cristi Puiu is nearly one hour longer than Tenet.
-Almost exclusively set in one building, the characters constantly engages in conversation.
-Unlike Nolan’s writing, the discussions in Malmkrog are not in service of the plot, but rather building blocks in themselves, not unlike the films of Manoel de Oliveria.2 “It is not possible to establish a cinematic equivalent to a literary text.
+Almost exclusively set in one building, the characters constantly engage in conversation.
+Unlike Nolan’s writing, the discussions in Malmkrog are not in service of the plot but rather building blocks in themselves, not unlike the films of Manoel de Oliveria.2 “It is not possible to establish a cinematic equivalent to a literary text.
 But, just as one can film a landscape, one can film a text.
 Film it or film the voice that reads it.
 If I show a page from a book so that the spectator can read it on the screen, I am making cinema.”
 Manoel de Oliveira.